Glasgow low emission zones

 A priority is to improve emissions from buses operating in the low emission zone with a phased implementation over four years.
 This will apply to 20% buses from the launch date, increasing to 100% by December 2022.

-All vehicles entering the zone will need to be fully compliant by 31 December 2022.
+All vehicles driving within a low emission zone will need to be fully compliant by 31 December 2022.

 A Glasgow low emission zone delivery group was established in September 2017 with meetings being held on a monthly basis.
 This group includes representatives from: